What is modified adjusted gross income (MAGI)?

 - for 2017 and earlier, the domestic production activities deduction and the tuition and fees deduction paid before 2021.

 - Roth IRA Eligibility: MAGI is the same calculation as Traditional IRA formula above plus any Traditional IRA deduction reduced by income from a conversion of an IRA to a Roth IRA or a rollover from a qualified plan to a Roth.

 - Net Investment Income Tax: MAGI is calculated by adding AGI plus the foreign earned income exclusion and certain adjustments for foreign investments.
 Review additional information about Form 8960 and Net Investment Income Tax.

 - Premium Tax Credit: MAGI is calculated by adding AGI plus foreign earned income, tax-free interest, and the tax-free portion of Social Security benefits.

-Once you know the relevant Modified Adjusted Gross Income for a specific tax benefit, you can determine if you can take full or partial advantage of it.
+Once you know the relevant MAGI for a specific tax benefit, you can determine if you can take full or partial advantage of it.

-Modified Adjusted Gross Income Help
+Where to get Modified Adjusted Gross Income calculation help

-Learn more about the gambling winnings tax and form w-2g from the tax experts at H&R Block.
+Thinking about renting out a room in your home?
+Learn more about the potential tax implications with the experts at H&R Block.